snhirsch/mustang-midi-bridge/README.md

 I've had success using a passive USB hub with the single USB on the BBG, but YMMV since most USB<->5Pin MIDI converters draw some degree of bus power.
 A powered hub might be necessary in some situations.

+# Recent Changes

+Complete rewrite and restructure of code based on ever-increasing familiarity with the Mustang communication protocol and API.
+The bridge code is now fully mulithreaded.
+A persistent background thread is constantly listening to incoming traffic from the amp and updating shared data as necessary.
+This greatly increases stability and makes the bridge tolerant of manual adjustments on the amplifier while nominally under MIDI control.
+In particular, it is now possible to engage the tuner function on the amp without ill side-effects.

+The command line parameter for MIDI controller port is now assumed to start at 0 rather than 1 in order to match the way Linux ALSA enumerates devices (see 'Run' below).

+I have added a runtime framework that starts and stops the program automatically based on attached MIDI devices.
+There is a small amount of customization required to account for your specific amp model and MIDI controller interface.
+Please see below (for experts) or the Install Wiki page (link below) for complete step-by-step details.

+Support added for amp and effects models specific to the Mustang v2 products.

+Added a python script to drive regression testing.